By Ryan Cox

 Find Your New Location

 Finding a place to live can be as easy as placing a pin on a map.
 However, this is not always the best option for picking the area you want to call home.
-If you already have a place in mind, you can visit the place before permanently relocating to find out if it is what you want.
+If you already have a place in mind, you can visit it before permanently relocating to find out if it is what you want.

 If a pre-visit is not a feasible option for you, utilize online tools to explore the area.
 Once you have picked your preferred location(s), you can conduct some in-depth research on the local character to decide if you want to make it your new home.